 Clara shook her head.
 “Mabel was in my bed all night.”

-“You were probably asleep when she left,” Melissa said as she began helping herself to some eggs.
+“You were probably asleep when she left,” Melissa said as she helped herself to some eggs.

 “I c-can’t…can’t feel…my legs.”